shafinDesigner/tic-tac-toe-8051/README.md

 ## 🤖 AI Strategy

-The AI uses a deterministic priority waterfall (no randomness):

 | Priority | Strategy | Description |
 |---|---|---|
 | 1 | **WIN** | Complete a line (2× O + 1 empty → play there) |